RaccoonMusicPlayer/readme_examples/readme.md

 <p align="center"><a href="https://dearpygui.readthedocs.io/en/latest/tutorials/first-steps.html#demo"><img src="https://github.com/DataExplorerUser/readme_examples/blob/main/demo.gif" alt="Dear PyGui demo"></a></p>

 ### Built-in documentation
-The API documentation is built into the library and can be called with <b>show_documentation()</b>.
+The API documentation is built into the library and can be called with show_documentation()>.
 This brings up the documentation tool for browsing and searching Dear PyGui functions.
 Obviously, Dear PyGui supports autocomplete for your IDE as well.<br/><br/>

 <p align="center"><a href="https://dearpygui.readthedocs.io/en/latest/tutorials/first-steps.html#demo"><img src="https://github.com/DataExplorerUser/readme_examples/blob/main/internal_documentation_1112.png" alt="Dear PyGui internal documentation"></a></p>

 ### Style editor and runtime metrics
 The built-in style editor allows you to experiment with all style options at runtime to find the exact colors, padding, rounding and other style settings for your application.
 The built-in runtime metrics provide real-time information about your app performance.
-These tools can be activated by adding <b>show_style_editor()<b> and <b>show_metrics()<b> to your code.
+These tools can be activated by adding show_style_editor() and show_metrics() to your code.
 The following screen capture shows both tools in action at the same time, where changing the style settings immediately impact the overall application.
-With Dear PyGui, you can apply theme and style settings to an entire app, a group of widgets or just apply it to a single widget item.

 <p align="center"><a href="https://dearpygui.readthedocs.io/en/latest/tutorials/first-steps.html#demo"><img src="https://github.com/DataExplorerUser/readme_examples/blob/main/style_editor_metrics.gif" alt="Dear PyGui style editor and runtime metrics"></a></p>